 James is compared to the wisdom book Proverbs.
 It is full of the practical actions of faith, encouraging God’s people to act as God’s people should.
 “Act like somebody” is a family quip said in my household when encouraging good behavior.
 James, however, gets more emphatic about acting out faith through service.

 A character sketch of James shows the writer of this letter to be held in high esteem.
 He is one of the five half-siblings in Jesus’s family (cf. Matt.
 13:55-56, Lk.
 8:19, Mk.
 3:31).
+The resurrected Jesus appeared to his half-brother James, then the apostles (1 Corinthians 15:7).
 This James is also known as James the Just, a bishop of the first and oldest church in Jerusalem, and one Paul calls out as having outstanding virtue as a pillar of the Church.
 The Jewish historian Josephus said this James was a man of preeminent justice.
 He was killed by Jewish leaders stoning him around AD 62.

 The original audience is the Christian Jews from the twelve tribes who were dispersed beyond Jerusalem.
 It is thought to be one of the earliest written (possibly in AD 45) letter in the New Testament, along with Galatians.
 At the time, the first century Christians had to contend with Roman authorities as well as that of the Jewish religious leaders wanting Mosaic law to be fulfilled (circumcision, forbidden foods observed, etc.) by the Christians.
 Later in life, James’s enemies took advantage of an interval between Roman governors in AD 62 and had him put to death by stoning.